kwirica/ihris-documentation/docs/index.md

 # iHRIS Documentation
 Welcome to the iHRIS technical documentation.
-There are two manuals.
-Choose the one based on your needs:

-**Developer**: This manual covers details for building new features and customizing iHRIS.
-**Sysadmin**: This manual shows how to install iHRIS on servers and how to configure it.
-**User**: This manual shows users how to navigate iHRIS v5
+This resource is structured to support a range of users, including developers, system administrators, and end users.
+Select the manual that aligns with your role:

+## Developer Manual
+Detailed documentation for extending iHRIS functionality, including feature development and system customization.

+## System Administrator Manual
+Comprehensive instructions for installing, configuring, and managing iHRIS on various server environments.

+## User Manual
+Guidance for navigating and using iHRIS v5 for effective human resources management.